Cylowatt/random-scripts/install_network_sanity_mod/README.md

 # What Is This?
-This is a script that installs the latest version of the [FidelityFX mod for OpenVR](https://github.com/fholger/openvr_fsr) for VRChat without you having to fiddle with replacing DLLs manually.
+This is a script that installs the latest version of the [Network Sanity mod](https://github.com/RequiDev/NetworkSanity) for VRChat without you having to fiddle with replacing DLLs manually.

+# Prerequisites
+Install [Melon Loader](https://melonwiki.xyz/#/) for your VRC.

 # How to Get
 Download the files in this folder, or just download this whole repository as a zip.
 To download the whole repository: